thephpleague/tactician/plugins/bernard.md

 [![Packagist](http://img.shields.io/packagist/v/league/tactician-bernard.svg?style=flat-square)](https://packagist.org/packages/league/tactician-bernard)

-This plugin provides you tools for both sending commands to and consuming from a queue, so you should install it in both your application and (if you have any) dedicated worker package/instance.
+This plugin provides you tools for both sending commands to and consuming from a queue.

-You can run your consumer from your application environment, however you should avoid it if possible.
-Bootstrapping your application consumes more resource than necessary.
-(That said, sometimes it is simply easier.)
-In this case you have to make sure that you provide your consumer instance with all the data it needs: database connection details, required dependencies, etc.

 ### Remote execution